BATU KAPAL CONSERVATION PROGRAM

 If you would like to participate in any of Sumatra Adventure Holidays volunteering initiatives or make a donation for school supplies for our English School House, please contact us at email@example.com and we will be happy to make the arrangements for you as part of your adventure travel to Sumatra or your students gap year.

-Thats only 4.2M IDR for 2 weeks (approx $420 AUS) and includes your basic backpacker style accommodation and 3 traditional Indonesian meals a day, including tea coffee and water) You will just need a little extra money for any activities you would like to do on the weekend and for your transfers to/from your volunteering accommodation while you are volunteering.
+This price includes your basic backpacker style accommodation and 3 traditional Indonesian meals a day, including tea coffee and water) You will just need a little extra money for any activities you would like to do on the weekend and for your transfers to/from your volunteering accommodation while you are volunteering.

 WE DO NOT CHARGE AN ADDITIONAL FEE FOR OUR VOLUNTEER PROGRAM, ALL NET PROCEEDS FROM VOLUNTEERING ARE REINVESTED BACK INTO THE CONSERVATION PROGRAM